Higher-order functions¶

 }

-This templated function applies a function f
+This templated function applies a function f, which takes a qbit and

-, and returns the join of
+returns a QExpr, to every qbit in a QList, and returns the join of

 all the results.
 Then, instead of a user writing the function

-, they can simply invoke map1(qexpr::_PrepZ, qs)
+prepAll_recursive(), they can simply invoke map1(qexpr::_PrepZ, qs) to

-prepare all the qubits in qs
+prepare all the qubits in qs.

-functions fit exactly into this pattern.
+Not all recursive QExpr functions fit exactly into this pattern.
 For

 example, suppose a user wants to apply rotation gates to each qubit in a

-, with different rotation arguments for each qubit.
+QList, with different rotation arguments for each qubit.
 The relevant

-recursive function would need to map over both the QList
+recursive function would need to map over both the QList argument and an

 array of rotation parameters, for example: